sahil-1729/FullStackOpen-Redux/README.md

 - Learnt we can use event.target.name.value instead of event.target.value to get the input of value, wherein name is from this(in the form tag)
 - <input name="n"> </input>
 ***
+- While separating the functions, and moving to a dedicated file, which make use of the reducers, need to import the useDispatcher for pushing of items(i.e making changes), but for creation of items, to rerender them needed to use useSelector(state => state).
+-